Car-free adventures aroundPerthPerth and Kinross

-- Perth’s bus station, just a few steps away from the train station, has regular buses to Scone Palace.
-Buses 3 and 58 buses leave roughly hourly Monday to Saturday and at noon and 2pm on Sunday.
+- Perth’s bus station, just a few steps away from the train station, has buses to Scone Palace.
+Buses 3 and 58 buses leave a few times per day.

 - The palace sees 100,000 visitors a year and nearly half of them have a scone in the tea room!

 - In the winter months (November, February, March and the first half of December), there is free admission to the grounds, café, shop, playground and maze on Fridays and weekends.